Orthotropics: as an approach to Your Child’s Crowded Teeth.

 Whole Body Health & Proper Breathing

 Orthotropics expands the jaws & encouraging them to grow forward, this opens up the airway - allowing sufficient oxygen to pass through.
-It also ensures the jaw joints are functioning correctly which aids in preventing pain from occurring later in life & the need for surgical intervention..
+It also ensures the jaw joints are functioning correctly which may aid in preventing pain from occurring later in life & the need for surgical intervention..

 Lifelong Results & Retention of Aesthetics

 In traditional orthodontics, the teeth often have a tendency to shift closer to their original position post-treatment.
-This is because orthodontics typically addresses the symptoms instead of the cause.
-By correcting the cause of malocclusion, orthotropics often has better retention
+This is because orthodontics typically addresses the symptoms instead of focusing on underlying Developmental Factors

 Focusing on the Face, not Just the Teeth